Even Alan Dershowitz, Israeli apologist supreme, says that the Deportations

 leaving “voluntarily” about what awaits them upon reaching Rwanda and Uganda were

-.
+not kept.
 Instead of access to official claims of asylum and work permits,

 upon landing in Rwanda their travel documents were taken from them.
 None of